Guidance from agencies on mask-wearing not cut-and-dried

 “We support and follow the recommendations of the Centers for Disease Control and Prevention and World Health Organization,” said Jennifer Sizemore, a spokeswoman for the Southern Nevada Health District.
 “The recommendation is for the public to wear cloth face coverings.”

-Yet even the CDC and WHO, top international and U.S. public health agencies, respectively, don’t fully see eye-to-eye on when the public should be wearing masks.
+Yet even the CDC and WHO, top U.S. and international public health agencies, respectively, don’t fully see eye-to-eye on when the public should be wearing masks.

 World Health Organization